 According to criminal law and the constitution, you are permitted to board public transport.
 While the constitution lets you make contract with others, the laws of contract help create and fulfill a transport contract with the train company.

 Both the laws of contract and tort let you board without fearing injuries or remedies for the worst happening.
 Finally, according to the law of ownership and currency, you pay money for these services which are valuable to the other contracting party.

 This shows that the law isn’t something abstract that protects you only when you need it.
 It’s an important part of your democratic life which regulates your behavior to let you act as you want without any reasons.
-While the law may seem too restrictive in some places, it does help by regulating our behaviors.
+While it may seem too restrictive in some places, it does help by regulating our behaviors.
 And if it doesn’t we can always change it.

-The law, with its implicated legal and social orders and boundaries, has played an important part in society since its establishment.
+It has, with its implicated legal and social orders and boundaries, has played an important part in society since its establishment.
 Its intricate network of rules and guidelines shapes the way we live our lives from one day to another.
 This proves its importance and impact on the everyday lives of people.